Faculty Directory

 Ph.D., Physics, SUNY Stony Brook

-Karen Barad is Distinguished Professor of History of Consciousness at the University of California at Santa Cruz, with affiliations in Philosophy and Critical Race & Ethnic Studies.
+Karen Barad is Distinguished Professor of History of Consciousness at the University of California at Santa Cruz, with an affiliation in Philosophy.
 Barad's Ph.D. is in theoretical particle physics and quantum field theory.
-They held a tenured appointment in a physics department before moving into more interdisciplinary spaces.
+Barad held a tenured appointment in a physics department before moving into more interdisciplinary spaces.
 Barad is the author of Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning (Duke University Press, 2007) and numerous articles in the fields of physics, philosophy, science studies, materialisms and nuclear colonialisms.
 Barad's research has been supported by the National Science Foundation, the Ford Foundation, the Hughes Foundation, the Irvine Foundation, the Mellon Foundation, and the National Endowment for the Humanities.
 Barad is a founding member of the Science & Justice Research Center and served as the Director of the Science & Justice Graduate Training Program at UCSC.
 Barad is the recipient of an honorary doctorate from Gothenburg University, a Fulbright fellowship, and the Kresge College Teaching Award, among other honors.
-They are also faculty at the European Graduate School.

 See also: http://people.ucsc.edu.oca.ucsc.edu/~kbarad/ and http://egs.edu/faculty/karen-barad